codingwithsach/face_recognition/Documentation/Image Grayscale.md

     plt.show()
 ```

-In this code, `plt.imshow()` is used to display the images, and `plt.subplot()` is used to arrange the original and grayscale images side by side.
+ `plt.imshow()` is used to display the images, and `plt.subplot()` is used to arrange the original and grayscale images side by side.
 The `cmap='gray'` argument is specified for the grayscale image to ensure it is displayed correctly.

 Remember to install the necessary libraries if you haven't already: